liferay/liferay-docs/discover/deployment/articles/08-liferay-enterprise-search/02-configuring-elasticsearch.markdown

 **Upgrading to Elasticsearch 2.4.x:** When @product-ver@ was first released, Elasticsearch 2.2.x was supported.
 However, Elasticsearch 2.2.x's [end of life](https://www.elastic.co/support/eol) is August 2, 2017.
 Because of that,
-@product@ will begin supporting 2.4.x starting with [FIX PACK?].
-After that time, Elasticsearch 2.4.x will become the supported version for @product-ver@ [OR MAKE IT CLEAR THAT BOTH 2.2.x AND 2.4.x ARE SUPPORTED?].
+@product@ will begin supporting 2.4.x starting with Liferay DE 7.0 Fix Pack 22.
+After that time, Elasticsearch 2.4.x will become the supported version for
+@product-ver@.

-If you are currently running Elasticsearch 2.2.x with @product@, follow the [Elasticsearch documentation on upgrading to 2.4](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/setup-upgrade.html).
+If you are currently running Elasticsearch 2.2.x with @product-ver@, follow the [Elasticsearch documentation on upgrading to 2.4](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/setup-upgrade.html).
 The good news is, you can do a [rolling upgrade](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/rolling-upgrades.html), meaning you'll be able to upgrade each node on its own, with no down time for end users.

-From the @product@ side, all you need to do is install Fix Pack 136 [HYPOTHETICAL VERSION], and *be sure to do a full reindex of your data*, just to be on the safe side.
+From the @product@ side, all you need to do is install Liferay DE 7.0 Fix Pack 22 and *be sure to do a full reindex of your data*, just to be on the safe side.
+If you're running Liferay Portal CE 7.0, make sure you're on the latest GA release.
+Elasticsearch 2.4.x can be installed and run successfully with a Liferay Portal CE 7.0 GA3 bundle, with no code changes necessary to the portal's Elasticsearch adapter.

 $$$